hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The Crimson King, is in a human shape, wearing glasses and dressed in a red robe.
 Hi is seated next to a lit furnace.
 The furnace has bores with the silhouette of the guardians.
-He is piling up black rocks, stacking them in what seems an imposible balance.
+He is piling up black rocks, stacking them in what seems an impossible balance.

 Childe Roland to the dark tower came!
-Long days and pleasant nights, sai — the man in red says.
+Long days and pleasant nights, Sai — the man in red says.

 Roland, not sure what how to respond, says nothing.